 “Rule number one of any photo shoot: Lower the toilet seat.
 There is nothing that sends a worse message than looking into an open toilet.
-Another bathroom rule of thumb: there is a ‘trend’ toward removing the shower curtain prior to photography, but my thought is to leave the shower curtain in place and have it open to show the tub and tile work.
+Another bathroom rule of thumb: There is a ‘trend’ toward removing the shower curtain prior to photography, but my thought is to leave the shower curtain in place and have it open to show the tub and tile work.
 If the shower curtain is closed, I am suspicious that it is hiding something.

-“The bigger overall question regarding bad or inappropriate photography—in the age of digitally altering photos, Photoshopping and virtual staging—is: why show bad photos?
+“The bigger overall question regarding bad or inappropriate photography, in the age of digitally altering photos, Photoshopping, and virtual staging, is: Why show bad photos?
 If the role of the photo is to ‘sell’ the listing, why show a poor photo, unless the ‘bad’ photos are the best of the photo shoot?
 In that case, it is better to have the photographer return to reshoot or use no photo and rely on the description alone.

 “It goes without saying that ‘inappropriate’ or ‘unphotographable’ items should be removed before the photographer’s arrival.
-I had to request a seller to remove a leather sling, prominently featured in the master bedroom, before the property was photographed.”
+I had to request that a seller remove a leather sling, prominently featured in the master bedroom, before the property was photographed.”

 Put the iPhone Away